sophearyrin-dev/leetcodedaily/README.md

 ## HashSet
 - It does not allow to store duplicate value

+## Stream
+The stream method return you a stream
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first